My Iona

 • Close as many doors as possible as you leave.
 This helps to confine the fire.

 • Total and immediate evacuation is safest.
 Only use a fire extinguisher if the fire is very small and you have received training.
 Do not delay calling emergency responders or activating the building fire alarm.
 If you cannot put out the fire, leave immediately.
-Make sure Campus Safety and Security and the fire department are called - even if you think the fire is out.
+Make sure Campus safety and the fire department are called – even if you think the fire is out.

 If you get trapped, keep the doors closed.

-• Place cloth material (wet if possible) around and under door to prevent smoke from entering.
+• Place cloth material (wet if possible) around and under the door to prevent smoke from entering.

 • Be prepared to signal your presence from a window.
 Do not break glass unless absolutely necessary, this may cause outside smoke to be drawn inside your location.